CIDRAM/CIDRAM/_docs/readme.en.md

 ### 5. <a name="SECTION5"></a>FILES INCLUDED IN THIS PACKAGE

-The following is a list of all of the files that should have been included in the archived copy of this script when you downloaded it, any files that may be potentially created as a result of your using this script, along with a short description of what all these files are for.
+The following is a list of all of the files that should have been included in the archived copy of the package when you downloaded it, any files that may be potentially created as a result of your using it, along with a short description of what all these files are for.

 This information applies to the most recent v1 release, and mightn't be so relevant for other versions or releases.

 File | Description
 ----|----
 /_docs/ | Documentation directory (contains various files).
-/_docs/readme.ar.md | Arabic documentation.
-/_docs/readme.de.md | German documentation.
 /_docs/readme.en.md | English documentation.
-/_docs/readme.es.md | Spanish documentation.
-/_docs/readme.fr.md | French documentation.
-/_docs/readme.id.md | Indonesian documentation.
-/_docs/readme.it.md | Italian documentation.
-/_docs/readme.ja.md | Japanese documentation.
-/_docs/readme.ko.md | Korean documentation.
-/_docs/readme.nl.md | Dutch documentation.
-/_docs/readme.pt.md | Portuguese documentation.
-/_docs/readme.ru.md | Russian documentation.
-/_docs/readme.ur.md | Urdu documentation.
-/_docs/readme.vi.md | Vietnamese documentation.
-/_docs/readme.zh-TW.md | Chinese (traditional) documentation.
-/_docs/readme.zh.md | Chinese (simplified) documentation.
 /vault/ | Vault directory (contains various files).
 /vault/classes/ | Classes directory.
 Contains various classes used by CIDRAM.
 /vault/classes/Maikuolan/ | Classes directory.
 Contains various classes used by CIDRAM.